open-electronics/RandA/ReadMe.txt

 For this purpose see RandA-en.pdf file for more details.

 **Version 1.5 is Raspberry Pi 3 , and Raspbian-jessie compliant**

+USES MENU "tags" or "release" FOR VERSIONS LIST AND DOWNLOAD

 ****************************************************************